 A food tour in Vancouver is one of the best ways to experience this vibrant Canadian city.
 In this blog, we’ll tell you all about what you can expect from a Vancouver food tour!

 They say the way to a person’s heart is with food.
 Food brings us together, it’s creative, it’s culturally significant, and it’s fun.

-Wandering the busy streets of Gastown we ate our way through some of the best kept local secrets and enjoyed a huge variety of food.
+Wandering the busy streets of Gastown we ate our way through some of the best-kept local secrets and enjoyed a huge variety of food.

-We loved it so much we decided to write this article and explain not only why a Vancouver food tour is a must-do, but everything you need to know before you go!
+We loved it so much that we decided to write this article and explain not only why a Vancouver food tour is a must-do, but everything you need to know before you go!

 Be warned, reading this blog on an empty stomach can be dangerous!

 What’s so special about a Vancouver food tour?